What Is The Passive Voice And How To Avoid Using It

 In the passive sentence, we do not know who canceled the meeting, but in the active sentence, we know it was the manager.

-The use of due to is common in passive forms, but because it is more informal and suits the active form better.
+The use of due to is common in passive forms, but because is more informal and suits the active form better.

 In general, the passive form is far less informative than the active form.
 This is why it is so important to learn how to stop using passive voice and why active voice is the preferred style in good communicative writing.